-These seven air conditioner facts might surprise you—and they’ll certainly help you get to know your system so it works better for you all summer long.
+These air conditioner facts might surprise you—and some will help you help your AC work better for you all summer.

 1. People have been trying to stay cool for centuries.

-To lower costs in the long run, he advises investing in a quality system up front, rather than spending more money running a cheap AC.
-“It ends up being far more trouble to keep replacing them,” he says.
+To lower costs in the long run, Katsov advises investing in a quality system up front, rather than spending more money running a cheap AC.
+“It ends up being far more trouble to keep replacing them,” Katsov says.

-Learn something new about your hard-working AC?
-If you still aren’t sure if you need to replace, repair or just maintain your cooling unit, Sears Home Services has you covered.
+If you’re not sure if you need to replace, repair or just maintain your cooling unit, Sears Home Services has you covered.
 Schedule an appointment online today.